SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students possess basic skills in PC technology and know how to use standard software such as MS Excel and MS PowerPoint.
+Upon completing this course, alumni possess basic skills in PC technology and know how to use standard software such as MS Excel and MS PowerPoint.

 Superior module: